CreativeCodingLab/CosmoVis/README.md

 ## Running CosmoVis
 - In the terminal, cd into the CosmoVis folder and type `python cosmo-serv.py`
 - Once the application starts, wait for the data to finish loading and in the web browser go to `localhost:5000`
-- If the webpage does not load, try doing a hard refresh of the page `(cmd+shft+R on mac)` as it may take a moment to first display
+- If the webpage does not load, try doing a hard refresh of the page `(cmd+shft+R on Mac or ctrl+shft+r on Windows)` as it may take a moment to first display.